-The third single for the album “I Know Where Mark Chen Lives,” produced by SoCal punk legend Brett Gurewitz, is a testament to the band’s amazing songwriting.
+The third single for the album, “I Know Where Mark Chen Lives,” produced by SoCal punk legend Brett Gurewitz, is a testament to the band’s amazing songwriting.

 On the song, Barry Johnson says, “Mark Chen was a singer and songwriter for the bands Summer Vacation and Winter Break, which didn’t get quite as popular as they deserved to.
 I just love Mark’s songwriting and voice.
 Lyrically, the song was inspired by Chase and I hanging out, drinking, and smoking weed and laughing about stuff, and we were talking about how when weed clubs first started, they’d give you a free dab and the budtender would do a dab with you.
 Dabs are insanely gnarly.
 I was cracking myself up imagining some 19-year-old girl that just did her third dab of the hour before getting robbed at gunpoint, because they’d always get robbed as cash businesses.
 That’s the imagery of the song: Those early days when weed was still not super fully legal.
 It was like the Wild West, a little bit.
 And yeah, that just gave me a chuckle because it’s really dark and brutal.”